dvajs/dva/docs/guide/source-code-explore.md

 1. Generate a new function via `wrapped.bind(null, type, resolve)` and assign it to the resolve property of the anonymous object (reject).

-> 1.1 wrap Receives three parameters, which have been set by bind. `wrapped.bind(null, type, resolve)` is equivalent to `wrap(type, resolve, xxx)` (** where `resolve` is the ** in the Promise object).
+> 1.1 wrap Receives three parameters, which have been set by bind. `wrapped.bind(null, type, resolve)` is equivalent to `wrap(type, resolve, xxx)` (**where `resolve` is the** in the Promise object).

 > 1.2 After bind is assigned to the resolve attribute of an anonymous object, the anonymous object .resolve(xxxx) is equivalent to wrap(type, resolve, xxx), ie reslove(xxx).

-2. Use type to save this anonymous object in the map object, and type is the type of action, which is the form of namespace/effects, which is convenient to call later.
+2. Use type to save this anonymous object in the `map` object, and type is the type of action, which is the form of namespace/effects, which is convenient to call later.

-3. The return of the resolve receives two arguments of type and args.
-Type is used to find 1 anonymous function in map, args is used to execute as in 1.2.
+3. The return of the `resolve` receives two arguments of type and `args`.
+Type is used to find 1 anonymous function in `map`, `args` is used to execute as in 1.2.

 > The effect of this is to separate the execution of promises and promises.
 The internal variables of the function can still be accessed outside the scope of the function, in other words: closures.